 Not All Insider Threat Monitoring Methods Are Equal

-The truth is, visibility into user activity and maintaining a low time to insider threat discovery rate are a huge problem, and not all tools address it effectively.
+The truth is, visibility into user activity and maintaining a low time to insider threat detection rate are a huge problem, and not all tools address it effectively.

 The best insider threat management tools focus on user activity, rather than bogging users down in file metadata collection and permissions.
 In addition, they should deliver rapid step-by-step breakdowns to help cybersecurity teams quickly investigate “risky” behavior while empowering them to report on incidents more quickly, in an easy-to-understand format.